 Despite being a late entrant to the cloud CRM software market, Microsoft has acquired more CRM customers than any other vendor in its limited period and is using its momentum to alter the market in terms of platform capabilities, ubiquitous software delivery and subscription pricing.

-According to Gartner, as of 2013, Microsoft was the #4 CRM software player (behind Salesforce.com, SAP and Oracle) with 6.3% market share and an estimated $1.1 billion in annual sales.
-Most analysts believe Microsoft CRM is growing faster than SAP and Oracle, but not as fast as Salesforce.com.
+According to both Gartner and the CRM Market Share report, Microsoft is the #4 CRM software player (behind Salesforce.com, SAP and Oracle) with about 6.3% market share and an estimated $1.1 billion in annual sales.
+Most analysts believe Microsoft CRM is growing faster than SAP and Oracle, but not as fast as Salesforce CRM.

 Nonetheless, the Dynamics CRM trajectory is impressive.
-By 2009 Microsoft Dynamics amassed over 1 million users in just over six years; an accomplishment that took top rival Salesforce.com eight years to achieve.
+By 2009 Microsoft Dynamics amassed over 1 million users in just over six years; an accomplishment that took top rival Salesforce eight years to achieve.
 At the April 2011 Microsoft Convergence conference, the company announced it has over 350,000 Dynamics customers (mostly ERP), more than 5 million users and just over 27,000 CRM customers making up 1.4 million users.
 One year later at the March 2012 Microsoft Convergence conference the company announced that Dynamics CRM and Dynamics CRM Online grew to 33,000 customers.
-Most recently, in July 2013 at the Worldwide Partner Conference, Microsoft announced it was up to almost 40,000 customers and 3.5M users.
+In July 2013 at the Worldwide Partner Conference, Microsoft announced it was up to almost 40,000 customers and 3.5M users.
 At more recent Convergence conferences, Microsoft has shifted from sharing client acquisitions in absolute figures to sharing percentage increases.

 Microsoft CRM is still a minority when viewed among the entire Dynamics family which also includes four Enterprise Resource Planning (ERP) systems.
 However, while Dynamics ERP products are experiencing a stagnant or even downward trend, the CRM solution is showing aggressive growth.